 15. Chintamani Kar Bird Sanctuary, West Bengal

-Another famous and popular bird sanctuary is Chintamani Kar Bird Sanctuary located on the rural areas of Kolkata outskirts.
-It’s a great place to spend some quality time watching the exotic quality of birds like black headed bulbul, little spider hunter and fish eagle, besides others.
+Next on our list, we have Chintamani Kar Bird Sanctuary.
+It is located in the rural areas of Kolkata outskirts.
+A great place to spend some quality time watching the exotic quality of birds.
+The popular names are black headed bulbul, little spider hunter, and fish eagle, besides others.